uswds/uswds-site/_next/02-introduction.md

 Their experiences, needs, pain points, and bright spots led directly to the development of a future vision for USWDS and helped identify opportunities for its role in supporting improved digital services across government as a whole.

-{% include next/next-quote.html quote="I think the design system is probably the strongest place to spread best practices across government." source="Manager" variant="inline" %}
+{% include next/next-quote.html quote="I think the design system is probably the strongest place to spread best practices across government." source="Manager"%}

 </div>
     </div>